bitlogik/uniblow/README.md

 using the WalletConnect system.
 Click on the WalletConnect option, input the wc URI and it will connect to the web3 app using WalletConnect.
 Note that in this mode, Uniblow disables sending any transaction from the GUI.
-All the sending transactions have to be performed from the connected web app, after your approval in Uniblow.
+All the transactions have to be performed from the connected web app, after your approval in Uniblow.
 Else you have to connect to a standard (or token) account type to process a sending transaction using Uniblow directly.